Patient Rights & Responsibilities

 Physician Selection/Financial Disclosure

 Patients have the right to select their gastroenterologist.
-For information regarding each physician please refer to the website idahogastro.com, or ask any staff member.
+For information regarding each physician please refer to the website idahogastro.com or ask any staff member.
+You have the right to change providers.
+When requesting a transfer of your care to another provider this change must be approved by the new provider you are requesting.

 Boise and Meridian Endoscopy Centers are owned and operated by the physicians of Idaho Gastroenterology Associates.
-Physician owners include: Paul Baehr, Ellen Hunter Philip Jensen, Mark Lloyd, Chad Morse, Matthew Sericati, Richard Uhlmann, John Witte, Bonnie Kim Waite and David Wood.
+Physician owners include Akshay Gupta, Chris Hammerle, Philip Jensen, Matthew Sericati, Brian Story Robert Lockwood, Kirsten Morigeau Bonnie Kim Waite, and David Wood.
 The intent of disclosing this information in advance of your scheduled procedure is to assist you in making an informed decision about your care.

-In the event that you as a patient or patient’s representative wish to file a complaint or grievance, please contact our Clinical Director @ 208-342-7169.
+If you as a patient or patient’s representative wish to file a complaint or grievance, please contact our Clinical Director @ 208-489-7223.
 You may also file a grievance with:

 Boise, Idaho 83720-0036